 How much money do I need for retirement?

-This guide will help you figure out how much money you'll need and the questions you should ask to ensure a good retirement income.
+This guide will help you figure out how much money you'll need to retire and the questions you should ask to ensure a good retirement income.

 It's tricky to know how much money you need to retire and live a lifestyle you're happy with.